 For years we’ve heard from scientists, particular those near the start of their career, that taking part in I’m a Scientist is effective experiential learning – ‘on the job’ training for communication skills and a ‘crash course in scicomm’ and public engagement.

 IAS Academy is designed to help scientists take full advantage of this learning experience.
-It’s a short online course based on the NCCPE Engage Framework Good practice principles for public engagement and Science Capital concepts.
+It’s a short online course consisting of specialised ASK questions based on the NCCPE Engage Framework Good practice principles for public engagement and science capital concepts.

 The Academy acts a personal space for researchers to reflect on their engagement as it’s happening (a key part of learning theory) during I’m a Scientist, improving the quality of future engagement activities.